Siri, play “Let’s Get Married”

 Dear Couple,

 Thank you for hiring us to photograph your wedding day!
 Your wedding day is one of the many beautiful milestones you two will celebrate in your marriage.
-It’s Day 1 of your married life and one of the biggest parties you’d throw with your loved ones.
+It’s Day 1 of your married life and one of the many parties you’d throw with your loved ones.

 We want to help you feel at ease when it comes to photos.
 We all freeze up when a camera is pointed towards us so we get it… We want to make this as easy as possible.